Jarnen/Computer-Pointer-Controller/README.md

 # Computer Pointer Controller

-*TODO:* Write a short introduction to your project.

 This project demonstrates a computer pointer controller by implementing a pipeline of four different Intel's pretrained models.
 These models are face detection model, landmarks regression model, head pose estimation model and gaze estimation model.
 Refer below the list of the models;

         1. face-detection-adas-binary-0001